Stable pairs on nodal K3 fibrations: Stable pairs on smooth fibrations

+be the contribution of this component to $P_{n,\beta}$.
+Note that $\pP_\epsilon$ is a type I component of $\pP_{n}(X,\beta)$ in the sense of Definition \ref{defn:comps}.
+By Proposition~\ref{prop:typeI}, we have

-On the other hand, if $\alpha \in \operatorname{B}_{II}(h,\gamma)$ supported on the fiber $S$ is a result of a \emph{transversal intersection} \footnote{With intersection multiplicity 1} of $\sigma(C)$ with a Noether-Lefschetz divisor then the corresponding connected component $\pP_\alpha$ of $\pP_{n}(X,\gamma)$ is an isolated type II component in the sense of Definition \ref{defn:comps} and is isomorphic to $\pP_{n}(S,h)$.
-By Corollary \ref{decompos} we have
+On the other hand, suppose that $\alpha \in \operatorname{B}_{\rm{II}}(h,\beta)$ supported on the fiber $S$ is a result of a \emph{transversal intersection} (i.e. with intersection multiplicity 1) of $\sigma(C)$ with a Noether-Lefschetz divisor.
+Then the corresponding connected component $\pP_\alpha$ of $\pP_{n}(X,\beta)$ is an isolated type II component in the sense of Definition \ref{defn:comps}, and it is isomorphic to $\pP_{n}(S,h)$ given in (\ref{P:k3}).
+By Corollary \ref{decompos}, we have